Wikipedia: Milestones

 In January 2007, Wikipedia first became one of the ten most popular websites in the United States, according to Comscore Networks.
-With 42.9 million unique visitors, it was ranked #9, surpassing The New York Times (#10) and Apple (#11).
+With 42.9 million unique visitors, it was ranked ninth, surpassing The New York Times (No. 10) and Apple (No. 11).
 This marked a significant increase over January 2006, when Wikipedia ranked 33rd, with around 18.3 million unique visitors.
-In 2014, it received eight billion page views every month.
+In 2014, it received 8 billion page views every month.
 On February 9, 2014, The New York Times reported that Wikipedia had 18 billion page views and nearly 500 million unique visitors a month, "according to the ratings firm comScore".
-As of March 2023, it ranked 6th in popularity, according to Similarweb.
-Loveland and Reagle argue that, in process, Wikipedia follows a long tradition of historical encyclopedias that have accumulated improvements piecemeal through "stigmergic accumulation".
+As of March 2023, it ranked sixth in popularity, according to Similarweb.
+Jeff Loveland and Joseph Reagle argue that, in process, Wikipedia follows a long tradition of historical encyclopedias that have accumulated improvements piecemeal through "stigmergic accumulation".

 On January 18, 2012, the English Wikipedia participated in a series of coordinated protests against two proposed laws in the United States Congress—the Stop Online Piracy Act (SOPA) and the PROTECT IP Act (PIPA)—by blacking out its pages for 24 hours.
 More than 162 million people viewed the blackout explanation page that temporarily replaced its content.